Teagle Assessment Scholar Program

 In 2006, with the generous support of the Teagle Foundation, the Center of Inquiry established the Teagle Assessment Scholar Program.

-The Teagle Scholar Program identifies and develops people who have the knowledge, technical skills, social prowess, and political savvy necessary to help colleges and universities use evidence to strengthen the impact of liberal arts education for students.
+The Teagle Scholar Program identifies and develops people who have the knowledge, technical skills, social prowess, and political savvy necessary to help colleges and universities use evidence to strengthen the impact of liberal arts education for all students.
 Teagle Scholars support assessment both at their home institutions and at other colleges and universities across the country.

 Teagle Assessment Scholar Program Core Values